Player 1 bids for A-train and player 2 for Svedab. Player 3 buys BK Tåg for 50 Mkr and player 4

 increasing the share value to 67.
 Both companies pay 40 Mkr for lobbying.

-SJ has 10 Mkr from the penalty fee in Treasury and a revenue of 10 Mkr.
+SJ has 50 Mkr in the Treasury + 20 Mkr from the penalty fee and a revenue of 20 Mkr.

-They pay 20 Mkr as dividends and the share value falls again to 34.
+They pay 90 Mkr as dividends (keeping 45 Mkr for the shares in the Bank) and the share value falls again to 30.

-and a cost of 75 Mkr.
-They pay 130 Mkr as dividends and retains 5 Mkr.
+and a cost of 70 Mkr.
+They pay 120 Mkr as dividends (keeping 60 Mkr for the 5 shares in the Bank).
 The share value increases to 50.

 After discussions with the private companies, Banverket decides to accept both lobbying amounts